alvarogarcia7/blog_source/content/blog/2017-07-09-nature-software-development.markdown

 ## Chapter 6: Building the Product, Feature by Feature
 ## Chapter 7: Build Features and Foundation in Parallel
 ## Chapter 8: Bug-Free and Well Designed

+> Our product is made up of a growing set of correctly working features, built on a growing, evolving foundation of design.
+>
+> (p.
+61)

+> Defects amount to negative features.
+Progress is uncertain.
+Eliminate defects to provide clarity on what’s done.
+>
+>We’re trying to plan by features, grow by features, and manage by features
+>
+> We cannot work effectively in a world of defects.
+>
+>(p.
+62)

+> At the end of every iteration, we need to have the software as close to defect-free as possible.
+The only way to get there is to test it.
+>
+> We test at two levels, with “Business” tests and “Program- mer” tests.
+>
+>(p.
+65)

+>If we don’t check something, we don’t know whether it works
+>
+>(p.
+66)

+> We need to have a good design at all times.
+A bad design slows us down, because it is hard to change [...]
+We need a high-quality design at every moment.
+>
+>(p.
+71)

 ## Chapter 9: Full Circle

 > 1. Value is what we want.
 Features deliver value.
 Deliver- ing features early gives us value sooner.